jsverify/jsverify/README.md

 - `utils.isApproxEqual(x: a, y: b, opts: obj): bool`

     Tests whether two objects are approximately and optimistically equal.
-    Returns `false` only if they are distinguisable not equal.
+    Returns `false` only if they are distinguishable not equal.
     Returns `true` when `x` and `y` are `NaN`.
     This function works with cyclic data.